 Unusual Options Activity Insight: Property Solutions Acq

-Property Solutions Acq (NASDAQ:PSAC) shares experienced unusual options activity on Thursday.
-The stock price moved down to $12.64 following the option alert.
+Property Solutions Acq (NASDAQ:PSAC) shares experienced unusual options activity on Friday.
+The stock price moved up to $13.5 following the option alert.

 - Sentiment: BULLISH